hpcugent/vsc_user_docs/mkdocs/docs/HPC/FAQ.md

 {% endif %}

-### Why do I get a "No space left on device" error, while there is still available space?
+### Why do I get a "No space left on device" error, while I still have storage space left?

 When trying to create files, errors like this can occur: